Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 **undefined behaviour** (roughly point [768] of the C spec) and will probably result in you recieving garbage then segfaulting when the function returns.

-First, lets make a `typedef` for the callback function.
+First, let's make a `typedef` for the callback function.

 ```rust
 type Callback = unsafe extern "C" fn(c_int) -> c_int;